Thank you to Banks Law Firm for updating the below content with North Carolina information.

 The short answer is yes.
 The typical residential property mortgage in North Carolina doesn’t include forbearance due to storm damage and allows the lender to foreclose following default.
 However, see the above discussion concerning forbearance and other payment options.

-The NC Realtors Housing Foundation has grants available for mortgage relief up to $1500 that does not need to be repaid.
+The NC Realtors Housing Foundation has funds available for disaster relief.

 Q 5.3 – What should I do if I receive a notice that my lender is going to foreclose on my home for non-payment of the mortgage?